pharo-project/pheps/phep-proposal.md

 This PhEP describes an extension to the compiler that allows arbitrary expressions to be evaluated at compile time, with the results stored in the method's literal frame.
 This is inspired by and will be compatible with the implementation in Dolphin Smalltalk.
 I refer to such expressions interchangeably as "compile-time literals", "compile-time expressions", and "optimized expressions".

 # Motivation
 To provide a generic way of embedding large or expensive-to-construct, but ultimately static, objects within a method.
 This can result in more readable code by keeping e.g. lookup tables closer to their usage rather than storing them in class variables and lumping the values together in #initialize.
-More generally, it acts as a fully-generic (if not always the most concise) "object literal" which is automatically compatible with any conceivable custom data structure etc, and does not risk violating invariants by manipulating instance variables directly.
+More generally, it acts as a fully-generic (if not always the most concise) "object literal".
+I see the advantages of this approach over more specific object or dictionary literals being:
+* Automatically compatible with any conceivable custom data structure etc.
+* Does not risk violating invariants by manipulating instance variables directly.
+* Minimal extension to the syntax (a single additional type of parse node with strong similarities to existing types).
+* Compatibility with other Smalltalk dialects (this syntax originates in Dolphin and there is a community implementation available for VisualWorks).

 # Description